 Kiroro Restaurants

 Now that Club Med has acquired the two main hotel buildings at Kiroro, the dining options are likely to change markedly.
-This content will be updated for 2023.
+This content is yet to be updated.

 The variety of cuisine available in the evenings at the Kiroro restaurants is impressive, and much of the produce is sourced locally.
 The Otaru seafood in particular is acclaimed for its high quality.
 The only potential downside of the Kiroro dining might be if you don’t have a lot of yen.